 English Mastiffs should get brushed weekly with a rubber glove.
 You’ll need to change the frequency to daily brushings during the shedding seasons of spring and fall.
 Mastiffs should also get used to getting brushed and examined while they are still puppies so that there are no issues with the vet or groomer as they grow up and get bigger.
 Getting their nails trimmed should also be a part of the grooming process with which they become familiar.

 The Anatolian Shepherd requires minimal regular brushing.
 During shedding season, they will need to be brushed and combed to get rid of the dead hair every few days.
-Considered a clean dog, these dogs can have a bath 3-4 times a year.
+Considered clean dogs, they can have a bath 3-4 times a year.
 It would be best if you trimmed the dog’s nails once or twice a month.
 Veterinarians also recommend checking and cleaning the teeth and ears regularly.

 It’s important to note that a higher price doesn’t necessarily mean a better dog.
 If you’re planning to breed or show the dog, you should expect to pay a higher price than you would if you want a companion.

 There you have a brief overview of two very impressive, giant breed dogs.
 They both have a unique history, and their stature demands that they get noticed.
 Due to their size and stubborn natures, both dog breeds require committed training to ensure that they are on their best behavior and understand their role in the family.
-Regardless of what breed you choose, you’re sure to have a loyal protector for you and your family during your time together!
+Regardless of which breed you choose, you’re sure to find a loyal protector for you and your family during your time together.